Beta-Blockers vs. Beta-Agonists

 Cardioselectivity

 If the beta-blocker is non-cardioselective, it also affects the lungs.
+An easy memory hook to differentiate these targets is:

 Beta-Blockers Used in Cardiovascular Diseases